m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

 $ ./pv-pvc-helper.sh -n sample-domain1-ns -c sample-domain1-pvc-rwm1 -m /share -i wls14120:fmw
 ```

-After the pod is deployed, you can follow the instructions to `kubectl exec` into the pod's terminal session.
+After the pod is deployed, you can `kubectl -n sample-domain1-ns exec -it pvhelper -- /bin/sh'` into the pod's terminal session.

 #### Upgrade the JRF database